odo/revolver/README.md

 ```
 ### refreshing the pool

-Members of the pool may die and revolver will notice and take them out of the rotation.
+Members of the pool may die and revolver will notice and take them out of rotation.
 Eventually it will need to ask the supervisor again for its children.
 When this happens is specified by the ratio of workers you need to have active.
-The default is 1.0 (all of them) but if you have many workers and expect them to die frequently you might want to specify a smaller ration:
+The default is 1.0 (all of them) but if you have many workers and expect them to die frequently you might want to specify a smaller ratio:

 ```erlang
 revolver:balance(sasl_sup, sasl_pool2, 0.75).